DataBiosphere/terra-docker/CONTRIBUTING.md

 Merging this PR will automatically kick off another Jenkins [job](https://fc-jenkins.dsp-techops.broadinstitute.org/job/leonardo-dataproc-image/) (given title "Automated custom-image hash update").
 This job generates a file called `terra-docker-versions-new.json` which we will use later.

 There will be a notification in the slack channel `#dsp-callisto-internal` as well once this job finishes running with a link to the automatically created Leonardo PR.
 Make sure to also add the JIRA issue number to the title of this PR.
+If there is no JIRA issue number, please create a JIRA ticket for tracking purposes.
+In the ticket description, include any information provided by the contributor and fill out the security impact description as needed.

 ## Merging the terra-docker custom image hash update job PR